AWS Availability Zones Offer High Availability and More

-Despite the name, the cloud doesn’t exist up in the atmosphere.
+Despite the name, the cloud doesn’t exist in the atmosphere.
 At least not the kind of cloud that powers information technology.
 It’s located on earth, comprised of servers residing in data centers around the world that are accessed over the internet.

 The location of those servers and the cloud resources they power doesn’t necessarily mean that’s where cloud services must be used.
 At least in terms of the big cloud services providers (CSPs), like AWS, Azure, and Google, where cloud services are delivered is a matter of availability regions and, even more so, availability zones (AZs).
 AWS offers the most among the big three CSPs, along with numerous resources to maximize their benefits.

 Availability Regions and Zones Defined